yamunariver/Az104/README.md

+## You have an Azure subscription that contains a resource group named RG1.
+RG1 contains a virtual machine named VM1 connected to a virtual network named Network1.

+A user named Admin1 must be able to change the settings of Network1.

+You need to use PowerShell to assign Admin1 the appropriate role and permissions.

+Which two PowerShell statements should you use to complete the task?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+` `

+`New-AzRoleAssignment -ObjectId $User.id ` -RoleDefinitionName "Network Contributor" ` -ResourceName Network1 ` -ResourceType Microsoft.Network/virtualNetworks ` -ResourceGroupName RG1
+This answer is correct.`

+`New-AzRoleAssignment -ObjectId $User.id ` -RoleDefinitionName "Virtual Machine Contributor" ` -ResourceGroupName RG1`

+`$User = Get-AzADServicePrinciple -DisplayName admin1`

+`$User = Get-AzADUser -DisplayName admin1`

+`Before assigning an RBAC role to a user, you must use the Get-AzADUser cmdlet to obtain the ID of the user.
+The New-AzRoleAssignment cmdlet can be used to assign an RBAC role to any resource.
+If you assign the Virtual Machine Contributor role to RG1, it will only allow changes to the virtual machine, it will not allow Admin1 to manage the virtual network.
+To modify network settings, you must assign the Network Contributor role.`

 ## You have an Azure subscription.

 An administrator manages access to resources at the resource group level.
 The assignment process is automated by running the following PowerShell script nightly.